ThatCodingVtuber/UwUScwipt/README.md

 ## *:･ﾟ｡ Identifiers *ੈ✩‧₊˚

-Awl identifiers in the wangwage can have any numwber of letters, numbwers, letters, and spwecial chawactwers subject twoo the fowwowing westwictions:
+Awl identifiers in the wangwage can have any numwber of words, letters, numbwers, and spwecial chawactwers subject twoo the fowwowing westwictions:

 1) Awl words in an identifier name cant be keywords.